Designs on display Thursday, January 21; Mount Pleasant offers students prizes of $1,000, $2,000 and $3,000 to top student designs

-For over 130 years this 200 plus acre green space north of St. Clair Avenue and bordered by Yonge Street and Bayview Avenue has been a special sanctuary for the people of
+For over 130 years this 200 plus acre green space north of St. Clair Avenue and bordered by Yonge Street and Bayview Avenue has been a special sanctuary for the people of Toronto.
+Walkers, runners, and cyclists have enjoyed the calm and peaceful nature of the grounds that feature more than 5,000 trees and scenic paths.

 Thanks to the creativity and work of Ryerson's Interior Design students, this summer Mount Pleasant cyclists will have the addition of a creative and visually appealing bike rack to secure their bikes while they rest or visit the cemetery.

 "At all times of day, every day of the week you will see people enjoying this tranquil cemetery setting by walking, cycling and running through Mount Pleasant.
-We offer the community a beautiful quiet green oasis in the heart of
+We offer the community a beautiful quiet green oasis in the heart of Toronto," said Mount Pleasant's President and CEO, Glenn McClary.
+"After our great experience with students of Royal Conservatory offering free Sunday summer concerts, we decided to tap into the creative juices of the Ryerson's design students."

-"When Mount Pleasant approached us about this unique challenge for our students, we were thrilled to be part of this opportunity," said
+"When Mount Pleasant approached us about this unique challenge for our students, we were thrilled to be part of this opportunity," said Dr. Daniel Doz, Dean of Faculty of Communication & Design at Ryerson.
+"This kind of joint initiative speaks to so many aspects of what Ryerson is about - in particular, challenging our students with unique experiential learning opportunities in engaging with our community."

 Unique Design Challenges: